Ashraf Saber

 Ashraf Saber (born 2 April 1973, in Rome) is a former Italian athlete who competed in the 400 metres and 400 metres hurdles, event at which he was world junior champion in 1992.

 Biography

-He was born to an Egyptian father and an Italian mother (although she was born in Egypt).
+He was born to an Egyptian father and a Sicilian mother (although she was born in Egypt).
 He won seven medals (five at senior level), at the International athletics competitions, five of these with national relays team.